Learn More About Accepted Vision Insurance

 What You Need to Know About Vision Insurance

-At Pearle Vision, we understand that navigating your vision insurance isn’t always easy.
-That’s why we’re here to help you.
-We want to make sure you’re taking full advantage of all the benefits your plan has to offer.
+We understand that navigating your vision insurance isn’t always easy.
+So, we’re here to make sure you’re taking full advantage of all the benefits your plan offers.

-We’ve created a quick guide to help you understand commonly used insurance terms and answer some of our patients’ most frequently asked questions.
-If you don’t see yours addressed below, contact your local Pearle Vision EyeCare Center for more detail about our services and what insurance we accept at 1-800-YES-EYES.
+We’ve created this quick guide to help you understand commonly used insurance terms and answer some of our patients’ most frequently asked questions.
+If you don’t see yours addressed below, contact your neighborhood Pearle Vision EyeCare Center for more details about our services and what insurance we accept.

 What is an Allowance?

 When you purchase a new pair of glasses, you’ll pay a separate price for your lenses and frames.
-Your allowance will only go towards your frames at a fixed rate.
+Your allowance might only go towards the frames at a fixed rate.
 For example, your eye insurance may give you a $200 frame allowance.
-Meaning, you’ll pay nothing if you pick frames that are $200 or less.
+This means you’ll pay nothing if you pick frames that are $200 or less.
 However, if they’re more than $200, you’ll pay the difference.
-We offer a wide variety of frames and price points, including designer brands such as Ray-Ban, Oakley, Coach and Vogue.
-You’ll want to keep your allowance in mind when selecting a new pair of glasses.
+We offer a wide variety of frames and price points, including designer brands such as; Ray-Ban, Oakley, Coach and Vogue.

-When you visit an eye doctor, your co-pay is the fixed amount you’ll pay for the services you receive.
-There may be separate co-pays for an eye exam, your glasses and other services depending on your insurance.
-The cost of your co-pay will depend on your vision insurance.
+When you visit an eye doctor, your copay is the fixed amount you’ll pay for the services you receive.
+There may be separate copays for an eye exam and other services depending on your insurance.
+The cost of your copay will depend on your vision insurance.